aprilemorales/mk-contactform/README.md

 DynamoDB Table in AWS:
 ![AWS DynamoDB Table](./images/aws-dynamodb-table.png "AWS DynamoDB Table")

 I was not able to get the form submission to update the DynamoDB table or email using AWS SES.
-First I worked through a CORS error by updating the Lambda function POST method to enable CORS.
+First I worked through a CORS error.
+I fixed this by updating the Lambda function POST method to enable CORS.
 I also corrected errors in my async / fetch function syntax.
 However, I wasn't able to find a solution in my research to an error regarding invalid paramater values.
+This was where I unfortunately hit a wall.
+Normally I would continue to work through it but for the sake of time regarding this submission I will stop here.

 Error:
 ![Console Error](./images/console-error.png "Console Error")

 ### Experience Summary

 Overall this project / challenge was a learning experience.
 I had fun walking through and using new tools.
 The only thing I was familiar with was React.
 This is the first time using Material UI, AWS S3, Lambda, API Gateway, DynamoDB, IAM and even looking into SES functionality.
-I will continue to work on my skills specifically different methods (POST, GET, etc) in which I need to be better at.
-As well as my JavaScript, React and full stack development.
-Thank you!
+I will continue to work on my skills specifically different methods (POST, GET, etc) in which I need to get better at.
+As well as my JavaScript, React and full stack development skills as a whole.
+Thank you for your time and consideration.